JaneWen23/MyGarden/Notes/Notes_Git.md

 3. operations between local repo and workspace

-    recall the four areas, think about how the local repo and workspace are located from each other. remenber that there is "index" also related closely with both local repo and workspace.
+    recall the four areas, think about how the local repo and workspace are located from each other. remember that there is "index" also related closely with both local repo and workspace.

     however, when the "data flow" is from remote and finally to your workspace, you may observe that the local repo does a lot of things directly to workspace, not to index. while, if you want to finally push your local stuff to remote repo, you always add to index when finished editing in workspace, and then commit to local repo, i.e., for this data flow direction, workspace usually does not directly contact the local repo.